johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 #  A Client-Server Model for Bitcoin (DRAFT)

 ### Purpose
 The purpose of this document is to look at Bitcoin Nodes and applications through a client-server paradigm where the server is a "wrapper" around a Bitcoin Node and the client is an SDK which provides the programatic primitives for consuming applications to interact with the server.
 (Think about this as similar to an AWS service and client SDK, but in the case of Bitcoin, the server is run by the users of the client application and is not a centralized service run by a third party).
-Later in this document, we explore the anatomy of a Bitcoin Server and Bitcoin Client and look at some common implementations.
+Another way to look at this is as an *open standard for "remote controlling" a Bitcoin Node over the public internet*.
+This will eliminate the need for the node operator have to worry about port forwarding, ssh tunneling, VPN setup etc to make his node available for remote connection.

 For more context on how and why Bitcoin Applications needs to connect and interact with a Bitcoin Node, see the [writeup on connecting to a bitcoin node](https://github.com/johnyukon21/johnyukon21.github.io/blob/master/connecting_to_a_bitcoin_node.md)

-We also look at how the industry can move to towards an open standard for the client server interaction with the goal of
+### Goals
 1. Enabling different client and server implementations to be able to inter-operate. eg. have Green wallet connect to a Casa Node.
 This will lead to a less balkanized eco-system that will ultimately give users more options in mixing and matching servers and clients and hopefully increase the number of users running fully validating nodes.

-2. Have standard clients with multiple language bindings that developers can add a dependency to, and start interacting with Bitcoin (quick developer onboarding).
+2. Have standard clients with multiple language bindings that developers can add a dependency to, and start interacting with Bitcoin (quick developer on-boarding).

+3. Eliminate the need for node operators having to deal with ssh tunneling, VPN, port forwarding etc which are all different strategies that are used today to enable remote connection.

 ### Vision
 In the fullness of time, the vision that this idea hopes to drive is as follows:

 Bob buys a device that runs a bitcoin node and server (something that looks like an Echo Show or Google Home Hub).
 The device arrives in the mail, Bob plugs it in and connects it to Wifi using the touchscreen.
 The devices starts syncing the blockchain and once its complete it presents a QR code for connecting to the server via TOR.
 Bob takes his phone out, installs any wallet that supports the standard protocol and scans the QR code to connect to his own node.
 Bob is now a sovereign Bitcoin user.

 Alice is Bob's friend who he got into Bitcoin.
 Alice trusts Bob and asks Bob if she can use his node.
-Bob shares a link with Alice that she can use to connect to Bob's node till she gets her own at which point Bob can revoke her acccess.
+Bob shares a link with Alice that she can use to connect to Bob's node till she gets her own at which point Bob can revoke her access.

 Alice, being a developer, wants to build her own app/wallet that can connect to a node using the same protocol.
 She adds one of the client libraries to her development environment and can start coding right away calling the APIs that the client library exposes to connect to an available backend server.

-### The Anatomy of a Bitcoin Server
+### The Anatomy of a Bitcoin Node Server
-A *Bitcoin Server* is defined as an application that runs alongside a Bitcoin Node and exposes the blockchain data on the node through APIs accessible through the network.
+A *Bitcoin Node Server* ("server") is defined as an application that runs alongside a Bitcoin Node and exposes the blockchain data on the node through APIs accessible through the network.
 Some features that a Bitcoin Server should provide are:

 * AuthN and AuthZ - the server should only process authenticated and authorized requests.
 * DDOS protection - given that the server endpoint might be exposed on the public Internet, DDOS protections should be in place.
 * Encrypted communication/TOR - communication between the client and the server should be encrypted.
 * Secure/Hardened/Standardized APIs - the exposed APIs should be hardened to the point that there are protections against malicious clients.
 * Blockchain Data Indexing - depending on the usecases that the server is supporting (single xpub, multiple xpub, block explorer) it needs different degrees of indexing.
-* Inbound routeablity on the internet/TOR - the node should be able to accept inbound connections on the public internet.
+* Inbound route-ablity on the internet/TOR - the node should be able to accept inbound connections on the public internet.
 * Network communication protocol  - the APIs exposed by the server should be callable in a pre-defined protocol (eg REST, Stratum)

+NOTE: This is not referring to any kind of re-implementation of the consensus rules, a *Bitcoin Node Server* is simply a way to enable remote applications to interact with a node over the public internet in a standard way.

 #### Implementations
-The following are the common implementations of a Bitcoin Server:
+The following are the currently available common implementations of a *Bitcoin Node Server* :

 * [electrum](https://electrum.org/#home) - there are multiple implementations of the electrum server that implements the Stratum protocol.
 Clients to can connect to electrum servers and access the underlying Bitcoin Node.
   * [electrum-server](https://github.com/spesmilo/electrum-server)